ibm-cloud-docs/ContinuousDelivery/toolchains_post_upgrade.md

 ### My JazzHub project was associated with the UK region, but my toolchain is in the US South region.
 How does this work?
 {: #faq_region}

 Projects at hub.jazz.net and toolchains are both hosted in the US South region.
-If your project was configured to deploy apps to a different region, such as the UK region, the toolchain will still deploy apps to that region, too.
+If your project was configured to deploy apps to a different region, such as the UK region, the toolchain still deploys apps to that region, too.
 Therefore, nothing is really changing about where the data is hosted.
 Toolchains will be available in more regions in the future.

 ### What happened to my work items and dashboards in Track &amp; Plan after the upgrade?
 {: #faq_tp}